neoreeps/surface-pro-3/README.md

 ## 4.2.0 Kernel

-I gave Ubuntu 15.10 a shot but it was very unstable.
-I did find that many of the SP3 features were enabled with no patches.
+I found that many of the SP3 features were enabled with no patches.
 In fact, the only thing missing was the camera and buttons.
-I've included a patch 'wily_sp3.patch' to add these features to the wily kernel for use with vivid.
+I've included a patch 'wily_sp3_mt.patch' to add these features to the wily kernel for use with vivid which also enables the touchpad as a touchpad instead of pointer.

-- So far everything works, except the trackpad multi-touch and PM :(
+- So far everything works, except power management
 - WiFi is rock solid
+- Added new patch which enables touchpad!

+### UPDATE - 151012
+Created a new SP3 patch which enables the touchpad ...

+MULTITOUCH WORKS!!!

 ### UPDATE - 150928
 Built new kernel and updated patch for additional type keyboards.
 Hopefully this will work for everyone.

 ### What doesn't work
-* trackpad - still registered as a mouse so no two-fingered anything, but it works
 * power management - suspend still b0rk ... it's inconsistent for me ...

 ## 3.19 Kernel